 In both examples, the CODM monitors the performance of the acquisition at segment level.
 However, monitoring of acquisitions does not always need to be performed at the segment level.
-The CODM may monitor the business combination at the acquired entity level, business unit level or another level as appropriate, depending on the internal organisation of entities.
+The CODM may monitor the business combination at the acquired entity level, business unit level or another level as appropriate, depending on the organisation of internal entities.